Hindenburg Programme: Cambrai conference

-On 29 August, Hindenburg and Ludendorff reorganised the army groups on the Western Front, by incorporating all but the 4th Army in Flanders into the army group structure on the active part of the Western Front.
+On 29 August, Hindenburg and Ludendorff reorganised the army groups on the Western Front by incorporating all but the 4th Army in Flanders into the army group structure on the active part of the Western Front.
 The administrative reorganisation eased the distribution of men and equipment, yet made no difference to the lack of numbers and to the growing Franco-British superiority in weapons and ammunition.
 New divisions were needed and the manpower for them and replacements for the losses of 1916 had to be found.
 The superiority in manpower enjoyed by the Entente and its allies could not be surpassed but Hindenburg and Ludendorff drew on ideas from Oberstleutnant (Lieutenant-Colonel) Max Bauer of the Operations Section at OHL, the supreme headquarters in Mézières, for a further industrial mobilisation to equip the army for the Materialschlacht (battle of equipment/battle of attrition) being inflicted on it in France, which would only intensify in 1917.

 Hindenburg Programme

 Bureaucracy

-Following the adoption of the programme, the main administrative novelty of the third OHL was the Kriegsamt (Supreme War Office), founded on 1 November 1916, with General Wilhelm Groener, a railway expert, in charge.
-The new body was intended to by-pass the War Ministry and to create the structure of a command economy, with a militaristic organisation intended to facilitate management and a subordinate level of six departments organised along bureaucratic lines.
+Following the adoption of the programme, the main administrative novelty of the third OHL was the Kriegsamt (Supreme War Office).
+Founded on 1 November 1916, with General Wilhelm Groener, a railway expert, in charge, the new body was intended to by-pass the War Ministry and to create a command economy.
+The changes included a militaristic organisation intended to facilitate management and a subordinate level of six departments organised along bureaucratic lines.